Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 .. figure:: ../../images/kurento-java-tutorial-2-magicmirror-screenshot.png
    :align:   center
-   :alt:     Loopback video call with filtering screenshot :width: 600px
+   :alt:     Loopback video call with filtering screenshot
    :width: 600px

 The interface of the application (an HTML web page) is composed by two HTML5